ThomasVrancken/info9023-mlops/directed_work/01_git_cicd/README.md

 **Example workflow:**
 1. You write code
 2. You run `git commit` → pre-commit runs ruff + pytest
+3. Pre-commit identifies linting errors, which you correct manually **before** sending your commits
-3. You push → GitHub Actions runs the same checks again
+4. You push → GitHub Actions runs the same checks again
-4. If anything fails on GitHub Actions, the PR cannot be merged
+5. If anything fails on GitHub Actions, the PR cannot be merged

+> :bulb: Pre-commit catches errors before commits are pushed, which prevents awkward "fix linting" commits from polluting your Git history.

 ## 9. Your turn

+> :warning: **No handover this week**, but a working CI/CD pipeline is a **requirement for Milestone 1 (MS1)**.
+We **strongly recommend** setting it up now so that linting and tests are enforced from the start.
+Doing it later, closer to the deadline, often leads to a flood of linting errors and formatting issues that are much harder to fix retroactively.

 For this assignment, you need to set up a complete CI/CD pipeline for your project: